isaajnchen/isaajnchen.github.io/_projects/1-lb-spinnerella/index.md

 ---
 layout: post
-title: 1 lb Combat Robot - <i>Spinnerella</i>
+title: 1 lb "PlAntweight" Combat Robot - <i>Spinnerella</i>
 subtitle: February 2026 - May 2026
-description: Working in a team of 4, I helped design and build a 1 pound combat robot, where I contributed to electrical assembly, repairs, and safety supervision.
+description: Working in a team of 4, I helped design and build a 1-pound combat robot, where I contributed to electrical assembly, repairs, and safety supervision.
 This was my first semester with Berkeley Combat Robotics, as well as my first time building a combat robot.
 skills:
   - Soldering
   - Multimeter